OAKRIDGE HIGH SCHOOL - CODE OF CONDUCT

 • Treat all people with mutual respect, dignity and worth.
 The learning environment is to be free of inappropriate behaviours as they relate to race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, religion, sex, sexual orientation, age, record of offences, family status, and/or handicap.

-• Notify a teacher and/or report to the Attendance Office if a student become ill at school.
+• Notify a teacher and/or report to the Attendance Office if a student becomes ill at school.
 Students may be admitted to the designated Health Room for a brief period of time or sent home under parent/guardian supervision.
+A Middlesex London Health Unit Nurse attends Oakridge once a week to support students.

 Locks and Lockers